ritvaj/b2b-saas-user-activation-analysis/README.md

 Product–Market Fit:
 Difficulty reaching activation often signals unclear value, high friction, or misalignment between user expectations and product design.

+## User Funnel Definition

+The onboarding and activation journey is modeled as a five-step funnel:

+App Open – User opens the application for the first time

+Onboarding Screen Viewed – User views initial setup or login screens

+Feature Discovery – User explores a core feature of the product

+Core Action Started – User initiates a primary workflow or task

+Activation – User completes their first meaningful action in the product

 ---

 # taskflowhq-onboarding-activation-funnel-analysis